MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/common-issues-and-resolutions.md

    When this issue happens, consider using web player on Windows platform.

-1. **Microsoft Entra Conditional Access with the policy "Require device to be marked as compliant" does not work in Power Apps for Windows** (July 30, 2020)
+1. **Microsoft Entra Conditional Access with the policy "Require device to be marked as compliant" does not work in Power Apps for Windows**

    When setting the conditional access policy "Require device to be marked as compliant" in Microsoft Entra ID, users will face login errors.
-They will seethe message "The application contains sensitive information and can only be accessed from devices or client applications that meet your enterprise management compliance policy."
+They will see the message "The application contains sensitive information and can only be accessed from devices or client applications that meet your enterprise management compliance policy."
 Consequently, they won't be able to access their Power Apps.
-As a workaround, use your browser.
+To work around the issue, they can use a browser.

 ## Next steps